Picks and Shovels: tech marketing for the AI era.

 - "mcp__claude_ai_Slack__slack_create_*"

-Inter-agent comms and orchestration
+Inter-agent orchestration

-This is the part that surprised me the most.
 Agents can trigger other agents on completion or failure:

 yaml